 I can no longer play the insurance game that limits women and men from having the amount of conservative care they need.
 Insurance reimbursement is so low for PT that outpatient clinics have to shorten sessions to keep their doors open, and these shortened sessions means a much longer recovery time for the patient and decreases the quality of care.
 The healthcare system is flawed in so many ways because of these barriers.
 Plus women and men who are experiencing pelvic pain, pregnancy, postpartum impairments and other pelvic health concerns cannot just easily get into a car and come to a session for maybe 40 minutes of treatment that may or may not be covered by their insurance.
 They have pain while sitting in the car, have to arrange for child care, and maybe bring their children to the sessions which makes treatment difficult and not as beneficial.

 I am offering the solution!
 I am going to come to YOU, I am going to LISTEN to your whole story, I am going to do a thorough physical examination without having to rush, I am going to provide extensive education on how to properly self-manage the problem, I will perform appropriate hands-on manual treatment to address the problem, I will spend quality time to treat the problem, I will require FAR less visits and time to address the problem, and I promise to give 100% of my effort to you.
-Please call me, text me, or email me if you have any questions at all or if you would like to schedule an evaluation and get your body, health, and quality of life BACK!
+Call me, message me, or email me if you have any questions at all or if you would like to schedule an evaluation and get your body, health, and quality of life BACK!

 Dr. Molly Hart, PT, DPT